 NOM accepts a diverse set of order types for ultimate flexibility while offering price improvement opportunities.
 Liquidity on NOM is provided by market makers as well as other participants and is both order and quote based.
 NOM is a traditional maker/taker exchange offering rebates for posting and fees for removing.

-Utilizing a customer priority, pro rata allocation model, PHLX ensures fast and efficient executions for Complex and Simple Orders while operating on our performance-driven INET technology.
+Utilizing a maker/take, price time allocation model, NOM ensures fast and efficient executions for Simple Orders while operating on our performance-driven INET technology.

 Anonymous Trading: Provides access to a level playing field – whether quotes are the results of orders or market maker quotations – to customers, market makers, firms, and broker dealers.